musictheory/NilScript/README.md

 OJ is a superset of the JavaScript language that adds Objective-C-style class definitions and method names.
 It also supports Objective-C features such as `@property` and both explicit and default `@synthesize`.

-*Note: oj is currently a work in progress and isn't functional yet*
+*Note: oj is currently a work in progress.
+That said:  Things compile!
+Tests pass!*

 ## Why?

+Syncing class interfaces between large Objective-C projects and large JavaScript projects is a pain.

+I wanted a simple, safe way to get Objective-C style method names in JavaScript.
+The @property/@synthesize support is an added bonus :)

 ## Differences from Objective-J